mirellarhea/qsafevault/README.md

 - Backups (.bak) are created on each save.
 To restore, replace pwdb.enc.partN with the corresponding .bak files and keep metadata intact.
 - Keep multiple copies of your vault folder in offline storage for disaster recovery.

+Mobile considerations (Android)
+- Consider enabling device lock/biometrics and screen lock to improve protection while the app is running.
+- Clipboard contents are managed by the OS; clear it promptly if copying secrets is necessary.

 Known limitations
 - Secure storage availability varies by distro/environment.
 If unavailable, fast unlock is not used unless disk fallback is explicitly enabled.
 - Clipboard exposure of secrets is inherent to OS clipboards.